-In the violence unleashed on the Shia mourners in Muharram processions in the outskirts of Srinagar, Sadiya's eighteen-year-old brother was subjected to arbitrary detention under the UAPA (Unlawful Activities (Prevention) Act).
-In a household with only women, Sadiya faces imminent fear of nightly raids, especially after the evening Azaan (call to prayer).
-Twenty-
+In the violence unleashed on the Shia mourners in Muharram processions in the outskirts of Srinagar, Sadiya's eighteen-year-old brother was subjected to arbitrary detention under the UAPA (Unlawful Activities (Prevention) Act^{vii}.
+In a household with only women, Sadiya faced imminent fear of nightly raids, especially after the evening Azaan (call to prayer).
+Twenty-year-old Sadiya would confront the police personnel when they would come to interrogate the family.
+She narrates how she derived her strength by thinking about "Jenab-e-Zainab" (Lady Zainab) whose eighteen brothers were martyred in Karbala:

-The tyranny of my brother's arrest is nothing infront of Karbala.
-In the Majlis, I would break down thinking of Jenab-e- Zainab, all her brother's were martyred.
-At least, my brother has been imprisoned only for two months, and is alive...
+The tyranny of my brother's arrest is nothing in front of Karbala.
+In the Majlis, I would break down thinking of Jenab-e- Zainab, all her brothers were martyred.
+At least, my brother has been imprisoned for only two months, and is alive...
 I'm proud of my brother that in Moula Hussain's majlis they charged him with the Act, even though he is innocent.
 Even if he is martyred in the name of Moula, we won't be sad.